brahianrosswill/ComfyUI-ModelQuantizer/README.md

-# ComfyUI Quantization Node Pack
+# ComfyUI Model Quantizer

-A custom node pack for ComfyUI that provides tools for quantizing model weights to lower precision formats like FP16, BF16, or true FP8 types.
+A comprehensive custom node pack for ComfyUI that provides advanced tools for quantizing model weights to lower precision formats like FP16, BF16, and true FP8 types, with specialized support for ControlNet models.

 ## Overview

-This node pack provides tools for quantizing models directly within ComfyUI.
-It includes:
+This node pack provides powerful quantization tools directly within ComfyUI, including:

+### Standard Quantization Nodes
 1.  **Model To State Dict**: Extracts the state dictionary from a model object and attempts to normalize keys.
 2.  **Quantize Model to FP8 Format**: Converts model weights directly to `float8_e4m3fn` or `float8_e5m2` format (requires CUDA).
 3.  **Quantize Model Scaled**: Applies simulated FP8 scaling (per-tensor or per-channel) and then casts the model to `float16`, `bfloat16`, or keeps the original format.
 4.  **Save As SafeTensor**: Saves the processed state dictionary to a `.safetensors` file at a specified path.

+### NEW: ControlNet FP8 Quantization Nodes
+5.  **ControlNet FP8 Quantizer**: Advanced FP8 quantization specifically designed for ControlNet models with precision-aware quantization, tensor calibration, and ComfyUI folder integration.
+6.  **ControlNet Metadata Viewer**: Analyzes and displays ControlNet model metadata, tensor information, and structure for debugging and optimization.

 ## Installation